-- Read 8 easy 1920s costume ideas that are easy to put together from things you already own.
+- Read 10 easy 1920s costume ideas that can be put together from things you already own.
 Day and evening dresses, casual clothing, gangster girls, garden party, DIY, thrifted and more.

 You can rent a tux from almost any department store, wedding shop or men’s clothing store (they all come from the same source).
 Better yet, buy a good tuxedo at Jos.
 A Bank.
 They have them in stock and will make the necessary alterations.

-Dillards– My husband has lucked out a few times with suits and bow ties at Dillards.
-We found a great striped linen Perry Ellis suit a few summers ago.
+Oscar has lucked out a few times with suits by Perry Ellis.
 They tend to be more trendy and slim fitting, which is good for an early ’20s look.
-Trendy vintage inspired suits are stripes and tweed along with matching vests!
-Dillards also has a few two tone lace up shoes, bow ties, vests, pocket squares, and suspenders for that extra 1920s dapper style.
+Modern vintage inspired suits focus on patterns such as stripes, plaid and tweed along with matching vests!

-Online Paul Fredrick and Men’s USA have a large selection of mid-priced suits in big patterns.
-You can make an entire look from the suits, vests, shirts, shoes, ties, and sometimes hats that Paul Fredrick carries.
-Men’s USA features all kinds of suits.
+You can make an entire look from the suits, vests, shirts, shoes, ties, and sometimes hats from multiple online shops.
+Men’s USA features all kinds of cheaper suits.
 I like their wide fit fashion suits with big stripes for a late ’20s Gangster look.

 1920s Style Men’s Suits